ion-vortex/engine/docs/development/README.md

 ## Core Documents

 ### 📖 [C++ Manual](cpp-manual.md)
-The complete Oxide/Oat Interactive C++ engineering standard.
+The complete Ion Vortex/Oat Interactive C++ engineering standard.
 This is **required reading** for all contributors.
 It covers:
 - Language rules (C++23, no exceptions, no RTTI)
 - Architectural principles
 - Memory management